whdesigns/Bitcoin-Ticker-App/README.md

 #### Below is the main storyboard for the app.
 ![](appIMGs/mainStoryboard.png)

-#### Below are a few images of how much Bitcoin is selling for in different currencies.
-##### Because the app is constantly fluctuating an API was required so the data is able to be pull and displayed in real time.
+##### Because its stock is constantly fluctuating an API was required to fetch the data and display it in real time.
 ![](appIMGs/Pound.png)
 ![](appIMGs/Dollars.png)